 If you have any of those signs or symptoms you need to see your doctor immediately and ask to be tested for STDs.
 If your sexual partner tells you they have had a positive test result you need to seek medical attention right away, even if you have no symptoms as you could spread the infections to others or back to your partner if you are not treated as well.

-As of now there is no vaccine to prevent gonorrhea so it is important that you practice ways of prevention.
+As of now, there is no vaccine to prevent gonorrhea so it is important that you practical ways of prevention.

 - Only one sexual partner and when you change partners both of you get screened for STDs